-It’s true that perfecting the UX flow and UI elements take time, iteration, and collaboration — even a little bit of back and forth.
-Still, there’s a healthy amount of re-design and debate, and then there’s something else entirely.
+Perfecting a UX flow and UI elements takes time, iteration, and collaboration — even a little bit of back and forth.
+Still, there’s a healthy amount of redesign and debate, and then there’s something else entirely.

 For example, if you’re constantly redesigning the same features over and over without any measurable results, that’s a red flag.
-If your team meetings start to feel like an echo chamber, sound the alarm!
-Or, if everyone on your team feels like their viewpoint is the best and there’s no prominent leader deciding when to forge ahead, guess what?
+Likewise, if your team meetings feel like an echo chamber, sound the alarm!
+Or, if everyone on your team feels like their viewpoint is the best and no prominent leader is deciding when to forge ahead, guess what?
 It’s time to stop and reevaluate.

 The Dangers of Building a Product Based on Unchallenged Assumptions

 We all carry around assumptions that drive our day-to-day decisions.
-The consequences aren’t always bad.
+The consequences aren’t always dire.
 In fact, sometimes they are surprisingly pleasant, like assuming the traffic is far worse than it actually is.
-You end up at your destination earlier than you planned, leaving you a few extra minutes to grab a cup of coffee.
+As a result, you end up at your destination earlier than you planned, leaving you a few extra minutes to grab a cup of coffee.

 Then there are the assumption-driven decisions that are downright dangerous.
 They can fly under the radar, untested and unnoticed, until suddenly you’re stuck in a trap.
 If you let assumptions creep into your design decision making, here are some sticky situations you may find yourself stuck in.

 You’re stuck in design churn.
 You’re designing and redesigning the same feature.
 It’s taking longer than it should — costing your team time, money, and a little bit of sanity.
-You assume that you’re redesigning the right elements this time, but something just isn’t clicking.
+You assume that you’re redesigning the correct experience this time, but something isn’t clicking.

 You’re stuck in team discord.
-Your team can’t seem to agree on an objective, or why a feature has been redesigned in a certain way.
+Your team can’t seem to agree on product objectives or why a feature has been redesigned in a certain way.
 Perhaps you assumed everyone was on the same page.
-Or perhaps stakeholders on your team ran with their own untested assumptions, causing disapproval.
+Or perhaps stakeholders on your team ran with their own untested assumptions, causing confusion and discord.

 You’re stuck with a product that doesn’t resonate with your users.
-They may visit your product and make it through onboarding, but after a few months you start to see attrition.
-Users are canceling or they’re not converting.
+Customers may visit your product and make it through onboarding, but you start to see attrition after a few months.
+Customers are canceling, or they’re not converting.
 Perhaps you assumed they wanted a feature that you’ve poured a ton of time into, but it’s the wrong audience.
-Or perhaps you took a page from your competitor’s book with a certain design, assuming that because it worked for them it would work for you.
-But it turns your users off — literally.
+Or maybe you took a page from your competitor’s book with a specific design, assuming that because it worked for them, it would work for you.
+But it turns your customers off — literally.

 Detect Harmful Assumptions by Finding Out What You Know and What You Don’t Know

 Your first step is to break down any assumptions that may be causing the trouble in the first place.
-You’ll want to separate what you know from what you don’t know.
+Next, you’ll want to separate what you know from what you don’t know.

-What you know for sure is composed of pieces of information that are grounded in customer stories or other qualitative or quantitative data.
+What you know for sure is composed of information grounded in customer stories or other qualitative or quantitative data.
 When you act on these “known knowns,” you can generally be confident that you’re headed in the right direction.
 For example, maybe you’ve heard from CX that customers have trouble finding the “add to cart” button, so you updated the design to make it more prominent.
-Or perhaps your team has spotted users dropping off during onboarding, so you designed a new process.
+Or perhaps your team has spotted users dropping off during onboarding, so you designed a new, simplified flow.

 What you don’t know for sure are the assumptions that have driven decisions without the data to back them up.
 Perhaps you assume customers want a quick way to make a shopping list, so you pour time and resources into designing one.
 But you lack any evidence that this is really what your users desire.
 Or maybe you assume your navigation is optimized, but you haven’t actually tested it since your last update.

-It’s the latter category that you need to pay special attention to.
+You need to pay special attention to the latter category, ‘what you don’t know for sure.
 Because if you’re spending time on an element that isn’t backed by data, you’re wasting valuable resources.
 Let too many “don’t know for sure” assumptions go unchecked, and your product starts to pay the price.

 Testing Your Assumption to Find Out What to Fix

-Assumptions can disrupt your design process at any turn, but stopping and fixing them is what counts.
-Plus, when you put a stop to designing based on assumptions, you instill more confidence in your team, more clarity in your vision, and more excitement in your users.
+Assumptions can disrupt your design process, but stopping and fixing them is what counts.
+Plus, when you decide to stop designing based on assumptions, you instill more confidence in your team, more clarity in your vision, and more excitement in your users.

 To test your assumptions and find out how you can make more informed decisions, start here:

 - Talk to your customer experience team.
 They’re on the front lines, after all.
 What patterns have they seen?
-What comments have they heard?
+Are there questions they answer frequently?
 What are their thoughts and ideas?

 - Next, review your data.
 Watch user sessions, and observe what customers are doing as they use your product.
 You’ll never know what to build or fix unless you dive right in.
 What roadblocks stop your users from converting?
 At what point are they engaging, and why?
 Gathering all your data can help you better understand your users’ habits and therefore design something that will be intuitive and valuable to them.

 - Finally, go all-in by talking with customers directly.
-Through a poll, usability testing, or interviews, get it straight from the source.
-You’ll never truly know what they are thinking, liking, or disliking unless you ask and observe them.
+Through a survey, usability testing, or interviews, get it straight from the source.
+You’ll never honestly know what your customers think, like or dislike unless you ask and observe them.